hoytech/lmdbxx/README.md

 resource interface with [RAII](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) semantics.

 This library is a fork of [Arto Bendiken](https://ar.to/)'s [lmdbxx C++11 library](https://github.com/drycpp/lmdbxx).
-The main difference is from Arto's version is that the `lmdb::val` class has been removed.
+The main difference from Arto's version is that the `lmdb::val` class has been removed.
 Instead, all keys and values are [std::string_view](https://en.cppreference.com/w/cpp/string/basic_string_view)s.
 See the [Fork Differences](#fork-differences) section for full details on what has been changed from Arto's version.